 Font handling differences in basemap layers and map services

-Fonts are handled slightly differently in a basemap layer or map service than in ArcMap.
+Fonts are handled slightly differently in a basemap layer or map service when compared with ArcMap.
 There are two main differences:

 - Basemap layers and map services do not draw faux italic or faux bold styles.
 This case triggers a warning when the map document is analyzed.